markjames/silverstripe-nestedmenu/README.md

 	  <li class="last link"><a class="last link" href="/contact-us/">Contact Us</a></li>
 	</ul>

-The HTML puts classes on both the <li> and a <a> to aid styling.
+The HTML puts classes on both the list item and the anchor to aid styling.
-The nested-menu class will always be put on ONLY the outer <ul>
+The nested-menu class will always be put on ONLY the outer ul

 You can also start at a sub level (good for when you have a horizontal top-level nav) by calling NestedMenu with a parameter indicating the level to start at: